 While polyamides are easy to laser cut, they are not recommended for laser cutting because they tend to leave a brown/black charring along the edge of the cut, which requires a secondary process for cleaning.

 A low-powered laser beam can be used for marking the surface of polyimide without any substantial damage to its structural integrity.

 Types Of Plastics Not Suitable For Laser Cutting

-Although most of the plastics are compatible with laser processing, there are some that can be dangerous if brought in contact with a laser beam.
+Although most of the plastics are suitable for laser cutting and engraving, there are some that can be dangerous if brought in contact with a laser beam.